Institut Européen d'Archéologie Sous-Marine: Studies

 IEASM brings together a range of scientists and subject specialists to work on the excavations and to study the material uncovered.
 The studies are carried out by scientists participating in the excavations or entrusted to specialists.
 In 2003 the Oxford Centre for Maritime Archaeology (OCMA) was established in the School of Archaeology at the University of Oxford, and IEASM has made it possible for doctoral students there to study the archaeological material uncovered during its missions.

 Publications

 As part of their partnership, the Oxford Centre for Maritime Archaeology (OCMA) is responsible for the academic publications of the results of IEASM's missions as well as studies of the excavated material carried out by doctoral students and subject specialists working for IEASM.

-Teaching, Conferences
+Education

 OCMA's mission is also to teach maritime archaeology at an undergraduate and graduate level and to organise conferences in maritime archaeology.
 To date, several doctoral students have obtained PhDs based on material from IEASM excavations.